wdi-sf-july/notes/week_00_prep_work/day_1/dawn_intro_git/ReadMe.md

   	git add <file>

 Commit first change - Now that your staging area is set up the way you want it, you can commit your changes.
-Remember that anything that is still unstaged — any files you have created or modified that you haven’t run git add on since you edited them
+Remember that anything that is still unstaged — any files you have created or modified that you haven't run git add on since you edited them

   	git commit -m 'comment' (commits only what was staged with git add)